DAI-Lab-HERALD/General-Framework/Framework/Data_sets/README.md

     return Dist
 ```
 It has to be pointed out that in this case, the input **path** provides trajectories in a three-dimensional array, to account for the possibility that in a certain scenario,
 multiple predictions ($N_{preds}$) are made at once.
-This will not be the case for the following two functions, as they are only applied to ground truth trajectories and not predictions.
+This will not be the case for the following two functions, as they are only applied to ground truth trajectories and not predictions, so one should be careful when indexing arrays.

 The second function then is needed for cases, where some classifications are only possible under distinct conditions.
 For example, on a highway in a country with right-hand traffic, a target agent would only be in a position to cut in front of an ego agent trying to overtake them if they are one lane further to the right of them.
 The following function can then indicate for each time point in a given set of trajectories if those conditions are actually fulfilled.
 ```